JosephusPaye/timer/README.md

 You can use a [scoped slot](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to render your own template.

-The following renders a custom template with 10-second stopwatch that allows for overflow ([view CodePen](https://codepen.io/JosephusPaye/pen/MWyJQMV)):
+The following renders a custom template with 10-second stopwatch that allows for overflow ([view on CodePen](https://codepen.io/JosephusPaye/pen/MWyJQMV)):

 ```vue
 <template>